jarusll/the-logs/index.md

 Good day, night.

 Testing new site trigger from submodule update.
+The new site didn't had the submodule push triggers.
+Added.
+Testing again.

 # 2022-05-25